Reviewed and updated on Nov. 11, 2019

 That money is vital since, despite no longer having a draft, the number of U.S. men and women who serve at least some time in our armed forces continues to grow.

-The latest official count by the Census, using American Community Survey data collected from 2009 to 2013, shows that Alaska had the highest proportion of its population who were veterans, at 13.8 percent.
+An earlier official count by the Census, using American Community Survey data collected from 2009 to 2013, found that Alaska had the highest proportion of veterans in its population, 13.8 percent.
 Puerto Rico, at 3.8 percent, reported the lowest proportion of veterans.

 Here in Texas, we have almost 1.6 million veterans.